wp-plugins/content-protector/readme.txt

 5. A comment with some ROT13'd content.

 == Changelog ==

+= 1.4 =
+* Palettes on Settings color controls are now loaded from colors read from the active Theme's stylesheet.
+This should help in choosing colors that fit in with the active Theme.
+* Text in pop-ups now take on the same font family as the original encoded text.

 = 1.3 =
 * Fixed JQuery bugs evident when shortcode is used multiple times on a single post.